Rocket blasts off, puts NASA radiation belt probes in orbit

 "If you have a friend who is sitting on a life raft a little way away, you can say 'Well, did we both go down and up at the same time?'
 In which case it's a big-scale feature like a tsunami.
 Did one of us go down and then the other one?
 You can really start to look at the global dynamics of what's happening in the radiation belts," Fox said.

-United Launch Alliance is a partnership of Lockheed Martin (LMT.N) and Boeing (BA.N).
+United Launch Alliance is a partnership of Lockheed Martin and Boeing.
 The mission cost $686 million, including the launch vehicle.

 (Editing by Louise Ireland, Tom Brown and Paul Simao)